| Issue |

 Emergent Cardiopulmonary Bypass during Cardiac Surgery

 Address correspondence to Amy M. White, DNP, RN, CNOR, Division of Surgical Services, Department of Nursing, Mayo Clinic, 200 First Street SW, Rochester, MN 55905.
-E-mail: white.amy@mayo.edu
+E-mail: This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 Received: